 Air excavation is the process of using compressed air to disturb the earth’s soil.
 The soil is vacuumed through a wide, flexible hose to a truck-mounted debris tank.
-The tank can be parked remotely, hundreds of feet from the dig site, to minimize congestion and additional surface damage.
+The tank can be parked remotely, up to a hundred feet from the dig site, to minimize congestion and additional surface damage.
 Air excavation is used to safely expose underground utilities and allows backfill with the dry material.

 Hydro excavation is a non-mechanical, non-destructive process that combines pressurized water and a high flow of moving air to simultaneously excavate and evacuate soil and natural debris at a controlled rate.
 The soil and water slurry travels through a hose to a debris tank.
 Hydro excavation allows for the breakdown of clay and rocky soils.

 Trenches are cut to various dimensions with great accuracy and precision using high-pressure water or air.
 It’s an effective method when searching for utility lines especially when the location is unknown.

 Slot trenching is a method used for installing pipes, sprinkler systems, cables, signs, posts, and other utilities underground.
 The method is also used for narrow trenching around the perimeter of a foundation, for the installation of grounding wires, or electrical lines.